- Will I receive a certificate?

 How is your teaching delivered?

-We predominately use Doctors and Professors from across the University of Oxford and their styles and methods will vary.
-Sessions will take multiple formats such as presentations, case studies, discussion and experiential learning including online simulations and field trips.
+We predominately use academics from across the University of Oxford and their styles and methods will vary.
+Sessions will take multiple formats such as presentations, case studies, discussion and experiential learning including simulations and field trips.